nstuyvesant/sveltekit-auth-example/README.md

    - The endpoint decodes and validates the user information then calls the PostgreSQL function start_gmail_user_session to upsert the user to the database returing a session id in an httpOnly SameSite cookie and user in the body of the response.
    - The client stores the user object in SvelteKit's session store.

 As the client calls endpoints, each request to the server includes the session ID in the httpOnly cookie.
 The handle() function in hooks.ts checks the database for this session ID.
 If it exists and is not expired, it attaches the user (including role) to request.locals.
-Each endpoint can then examine request.locals.user.role to determine whether to respond or return a 403.
+Each endpoint can then examine request.locals.user.role to determine whether to respond or return a 401.

 > There is some overhead to checking the user session in a database each time versus using a JSON web token; however, validating each request avoids problems discussed in [this article](https://redis.com/blog/json-web-tokens-jwt-are-dangerous-for-user-sessions/) and [this one](https://scotch.io/bar-talk/why-jwts-suck-as-session-tokens).
 For a high-volume website, I would use Redis or the equivalent.

 Pages use the session.user.role to determine whether they are authorized.
-While a malicious user could alter the client-side session store, the data populated on restricted pages is served via endpoints which have request.locals.user available for them determine whether to grant access.
+While a malicious user could alter the client-side session store to see pages they should not, the dynamic data in those restricted pages is served via endpoints which check request.locals.user to determine whether to grant access.

 ## Prerequisites
 - PostgreSQL 13 or higher